percwg/perc-wg/double/draft-ietf-perc-double.md

 ## DTMF

-When DTMF is sent with [@RFC4733], it is end-to-end encrypted and the relay can not read it so it can not be used to controll the relay.
-Other out of band methods to controll the relay need to be used instead.
+When DTMF is sent with [@RFC4733], it is end-to-end encrypted and the relay can not read it so it can not be used to control the relay.
+Other out of band methods to control the relay need to be used instead.